SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-   How would you use string interpolation to include someone's name in a greeting?
+   Try using string interpolation to include someone's name in a greeting.

 The previous examples have used integers, floating-point numbers, and strings.
 The other basic data types are arrays and dictionaries,